Pir Roshan: Successors

 Bayazid's sons were put to death with the exception of his youngest, Jalala, who was pardoned by Akbar as he was only 14 years old when he was captured.
 He later took up arms as Pir Jalala Khan and successfully engaged the Mughal armies.

 As part of a concerted campaign to destroy the Roshanis around 1619 or 1620, Mahabat Khan, under the Emperor Jahangir, massacred 300 Daulatzai Orakzai in the Tirah.
 Ghairat Khan was sent to the Tirah region to engage the Roshani forces with a large military force via Kohat.
 The Mughal forces were repulsed, but six years later Muzaffar Khan marched against Ahdad Khan.
 After several months of intense fighting, Ahdad Khan was killed.
 The death of Jahangir in 1627 led to a general uprising of the Pashtuns against Mughal forces.
 Ahdad's son Abdul Qadir returned to Tirah to seek vengeance.
 Under his command, the Roshani defeated Muzaffar Khan's forces en route from Peshawar to Kabul, killing Muzaffar.
 Abdul Qadir plundered Peshawar and invested the citadel.
 It was not until the time of Mughal Emperor Shah Jahan (1628–1658) that a truce was brokered – between Akbar's grandson and Bayazid's great grandson.

 Legacy and assessment

 The religious view of Pir Roshan was considered heretical by his contemporaries of Pashtun tribes from Khattak and Yusufzai.

+Pir Roshan also originally wrote his Khair al-Bayan in Pashto, which meant that the text was more accessible to the Pashtuns than the Arabic Quran and that those followers took some measure of pride in its composition.

 During the 19th century, orientalist scholars translating texts from Pashto and other regional texts termed his movement a "sect" which believed in the transmigration of souls and in the representation of God through individuals.
 Ideologically, history assessors with left-wing view has regarded him as reformer who fight against conservative value among Pashtuns during his era.

 Aminullah Khan Gandapur, in his book Tārīkh-i-Sarzamīn-i-Gōmal (History of the Gomal Land; National Book Foundation-2008, 2nd Ed.
 ISBN 978-969-23423-2-2; P-57-63), ascribed a chapter to the Roshani movement and to their strife and achievement with the sword and the pen.